 To control gate access at your facility, you’ll need hardware and software that work together seamlessly.
 Here at storEDGE, we go one step further with fully-integrated cloud access control that allows you to monitor and control your entry and exit points from anywhere in the world via your storEDGE software.
 While cloud access control is the most advanced gate system, it may not be right for every property.
 Keep your ideal customer in mind when assessing gate access systems - their convenience and safety is of utmost importance.
 There are dozens of gate access and keypad features available, such as:

 What features you choose will depend on the layout of your facility and your customers’ comfort level with technology.
 If you’re running an unmanned facility, consider how you’ll monitor gate access.
-Some access systems allow you to view a full entry and exit history from your mobile device, or even open and shut your gate remotely from anywhere in the world, making it easy to keep an eye on your facility from a distance.
+Some access control systems allow you to view a full entry and exit history from your mobile device, or even open and shut your gate remotely from anywhere in the world, making it easy to keep an eye on your facility from a distance.